CloudGeometry/cg-devx-docs/docs/operators_guide/platform_management/iac/vcs_management.md

 # VCS management

-CG DevX manages all the repositories (platform and workloads) and associated user groups, and repository settings using Git provider-specific module defined in `/terraform/vcs/main.tf`.
+CG DevX manages all the repositories (platform and workloads) and associated user groups, and repository settings using the Git provider-specific module defined in `/terraform/vcs/main.tf`.

-Minimal set of parameters for the module is the following:
+The minimal set of parameters for the module is the following:

 - **gitops_repo_name**: Platform GitOps repository name;
 - **atlantis_url**: IaC PR automation webhook URL;